 Across the school we have introduced 'Zones of Regulation' which are referred to throughout the school day.
 Children are supported to help identify their feelings and be taught the skills to regulate their emotions.
-All classes have clearly displayed resources for the children to refer to and use to identify and independently control their emotions.
+All classes have clearly displayed resources for the children to refer to and use to identify and independently control their emotions, including emotional regulation posters.

 During 2022/23, staff were given training on THRIVE, a therapeutic approaching to learning.
-We update staff recently and regularly assess the children's well being through class and individual profiling.
+We update staff regularly and teachers assess the children's well being through class and individual profiling.
 The targets generated from these assessments are used daily in THRIVE sessions to support our pupils.